Beyond the Classroom

 Sport and physical activity are essential to general health and wellbeing.
 At Korowa we encourage positive physical activity behaviour through School sport, Physical Education, recreation and leisure time activities both at school and through community and club links outside school.

-There’s something for everyone from House sport competitions to inter-school and intra-school sporting opportunities, as well as the Club Sports at Korowa including Netball, Snowsports and Rowing.
+There’s something for everyone from House sport competitions to inter-school and intra-school sporting opportunities, as well as the Club Sports at Korowa including Netball, Basketball, Snowsports and Rowing.
 Regardless of skill level, students have the opportunity to participate, it’s a great way to make new friends, have fun and stay fit.

 Korowa competes in the Debating Association of Victoria’s Schools Competition with teams from Years 8-12.
 Students can also participate in inter-House debates held at Korowa, or staff-student debates.